The following steps can assist identity theft victims in clearing their records and reclaiming their identities:

 Separately, you should order a copy of at least one of your credit reports.
 Federal law requires each of the three major credit reporting agencies to provide consumers with a FREE copy of their credit report each year.
 Review your report for any inaccuracies (address, employer, accounts, loans, collection notices, etc.).
 If you find accounts or information on your credit report that you do not recognize, it might mean that an identity thief is at work.
 You can obtain your free credit report from Equifax, Experian, and TransUnion by calling 877-322-8228 or going online at

 www.annualcreditreport.com.
 By ordering one report from one of the reporting agencies every four months, you can get your free credit report three times a year.
-If you discover fraudulent accounts or information on your credit report, please file a complaint with the Bureau of Consumer Protection.
+If you discover fraudulent accounts or information on your credit report, please file an identity theft complaint with the Bureau of Consumer Protection.

 Report the theft to the police

-File a police report with your local police department even if the theft might have occurred at some other place.
+File a police report with your local police department even if the theft occurred at some other place.
 Be sure to obtain a copy of the report as you will need it when dealing with your financial institution, credit card issuers, and others.
-Also, if you request a fraud alert on your credit report and send a copy of the report to the credit reporting agency, the fraud alert will be extended for seven years.

 File an identity theft complaint with the Bureau of Consumer Protection

 The Wisconsin Bureau of Consumer Protection wants to hear from you if your identity has been stolen.
 Your complaint will assist us in knowing specifically where and how identity thieves are operating in Wisconsin and we share that information with other law enforcement agencies.
 In addition, the Bureau of Consumer Protection may be able to assist in relieving you of financial responsibility for fraudulent accounts.
 You can file an identity theft complaint by calling and requesting a complaint form at (800) 422-7128 or obtain one online at www.datcp.wi.gov.